Award-winning journalist Dawna Friesen is the anchor of Global National, the flagship national newscast for Global News.

 Her work appeared on NBC Nightly News, Today and MSNBC, and she won an Emmy award for election night coverage when President Barack Obama won his first term.

 Prior to that, Friesen worked her way up through the ranks as a journalist in Canada, including as a Parliamentary correspondent for CTV News, a national reporter in Toronto and back-up host for Canada AM, a reporter for CBC News in Saskatoon and Vancouver, and at radio and TV stations in Brandon, Manitoba, Thunder Bay, Ontario and Winnipeg.

 Friesen returned from London in 2010 to join Global National, and has since anchored many breaking new stories on location, including the shooting at the mosque in Quebec City, the wildfires in Fort McMurray, Alberta, and the shooting deaths of RCMP officers in Moncton, New Brunswick, and the terrorist attack in Paris, France.

-Dawna began her journalism career in 1985 at a newspaper in Portage la Prairie before moving on to radio and television stations in Brandon, Saskatoon, Thunder Bay and Winnipeg.
-Born in Winnipeg, Dawna grew up on a farm in Manitoba and graduated with a degree in communications from Red River College.
-In 1993, she received a Southam Fellowship for Journalists from the University of Toronto and in 2009 The Distinguished Alumni Award from Red River College.
+Born in Winnipeg, Friesen grew up on a farm and studied communications and journalism at Red River College.
+In 1993, she received a Southam Fellowship for Journalists from the University of Toronto and in 2009, the Distinguished Alumni Award from Red River College.

-When she’s not in the office, Dawna enjoys staying up to date on world events, reading, gardening, cooking, and of course, spending time with her son.
+Friesen is an active supporter and advocate for the Alzheimer Society of Canada.
+When she’s not in the office, she enjoys staying up to date on world events, reading, travelling, and spending time with her son.